Pine Mountain Settlement School

 Series 32: OBJECT COLLECTIONS (SeeWEAVING)

 TAGS: weaving, looms, weavers, weaving at Pine Mountain Settlement School, Katherine Pettit, Evelyn K. Wells, natural dyes, blue pot, indigo, weaving patterns, weaving books, Fireside Industries, Berea College weaving, Emma Patterson,

 WEAVING Guide for Pine Mountain Settlement School

-The weavings at Pine Mountain are spread throughout the institution in framed weavings such as that found in the Office, to stored weavings in the Pine Mountain Settlement School Collections housed at Boy’s House Library.
+The weavings created at Pine Mountain are spread throughout the institution in framed weavings such as that found in the Office, to stored weavings in the Pine Mountain Settlement School Collections housed at Boy’s House Library (ARCHIVE).
 Many examples of early Pine Mountain Settlement School weavings as well as looms, spinning wheels, tools of the craft, and yarns can also be found on the upper floor of Draper Industrial Building where the Weaving Studio is located.

-WEAVING Fireside Industries
+SCRAPBOOKS Fireside Industries